The Complete Guide to Leafy Greens (Besides Spinach and Kale)

 This delicate, peppery little green is an excellent source of nitrates, which can lower blood pressure and perhaps even improve athletic performance.
 "Watercress is considered a superfood for all its health wonders, including fighting against cancers and other degenerative diseases," says Moskovitz.
 Fresh-flavored watercress can easily be snuck into tomato sauce or your favorite pesto recipe-just finely chop the leaves before mixing.

 This Asian variety of cabbage is a lighter flavor than its red or green relatives.
 Plus, it has a healthy helping of vitamins A and C, as well as calcium and iron.
-Try this green with steamed or stir-fried with a bit of olive oil and soy.
+Try this leafy green with steamed or stir-fried with a bit of olive oil and soy.

 Known for its smooth, buttery taste, butterhead lettuce is low in calories and fat, but not nutritional value, says Moskovitz.
 Sweet-tasting butterhead lettuce is a good source of antioxidants and bone-building phosphorous.
-Because of its thick, hearty leaves, this variety makes a great bread replacement for wraps and sandwiches.
+Because of its thick, hearty leaves, this leafy green variety makes a great bread replacement for wraps and sandwiches.

 The key to making any of the leafy greens from this list taste good?
 Treat them (aka flavor and prepare them) right.
 Here's how.

 Pair Down Their Bitterness